alexracape/alexracape.github.io/content/Work.md

 - Reduced email campaign development time by 95%, unlocking novel marketing opportunities
 - Integrated stakeholder feedback from marketing, compliance, and end users
-- Selected to present AI solution to executive leadership including the CIO

 ---